 – He has led two British & Irish Lions tours as head coach, and was unbeaten in Test series’ against Australia (2-1) and New Zealand (1-1-1).

-– Gatland’s Wales side are currently on a record-breaking 14-match unbeaten run – the longest of any Wales team in history.
+– Gatland’s Wales side had a record-breaking 14-match unbeaten run, the longest of any Wales team in history.

 |British & Irish Lions